Circulation

 Horizontal Circulation

 Horizontal circulation refers to movement on a single level or floor.
 The circulation occurs mainly in linear mode from x places to y places on the same level.
-It includes corridors, hallways, walkways, passages, and skywalks (generally connect two different buildings at the same levels) that connect different rooms, spaces, or areas within a building.
+It includes corridors, hallways, walkways, passages, catwalks, and skywalks (generally connect two different buildings at the same levels) that connect different rooms, spaces, or areas within a building.
 Horizontal circulation facilitates the flow of people and goods across a floor, allowing access to various destinations within the same level.

 Vertical Circulation